-- (2) The register shall contain particulars of- - (a) the name and address of the person in breach; - (b) the nature, location and date of the breach; - (c) any measures taken by the Director of WORC in consequence of the breach; and - (d) the amount of the fine or levy imposed and the date on which it was paid.

-(3) The Director of WORC shall, within fourteen days of the end of each quarter, provide the Cabinet and the Director of Public Prosecutions with the information contained in the register in relation to that quarter.
+- (a) the name and address of the person in breach; - (b) the nature, location and date of the breach; - (c) any measures taken by the Director of WORC in consequence of the breach; and - (d) the amount of the fine or levy imposed and the date on which it was paid. - (3) The Director of WORC shall, within fourteen days of the end of each quarter, provide the Cabinet and the Director of Public Prosecutions with the information contained in the register in relation to that quarter.